GURUFOCUS.COM » STOCK LIST » Financial Services » Capital Markets » MSCI Inc (FRA:3HM) » Definitions » Cyclically Adjusted Revenue per Share

 250 Greenwich Street, 49th Floor, 7 World Trade Center, New York, NY, USA, 10007

-MSCI describes its mission as enabling investors to build better portfolios for a better world.
+MSCI has described its mission as enabling investors to build better portfolios for a better world.
 MSCI's largest and most profitable segment is its index segment, where it provides benchmarking to asset managers and asset owners.
-In addition, it boasts over $1.3 trillion in ETF assets linked to MSCI indexes.
+In addition, it boasts over $1.7 trillion in ETF assets linked to MSCI indexes.
 The MSCI analytics segment provides portfolio management and risk management analytics software to asset managers and asset owners.
 MSCI's all other segment was broken out into ESG and climate and private assets segments in 2021.
 In ESG and climate, MSCI provides ESG data to the investment industry.
 In private assets, MSCI provides real restate reporting, market data, benchmarking, and analytics to investors and real estate managers.

-MSCI (FRA:3HM) Headlines
+MSCI Headlines

 No Headlines